| Golden Jubilee of India's First Ever World Cup Victory in Any Sport |

 extra-time).
 They suffered a shock defeat to Argentina in the

+league phase but picked up enough points for a semifinal clash with Malaysia.
 In a rousing semi-final encounter, India bounced back twice after being in arrears to force extra-time after a 2-2 tie.
 Shivaji Pawar

 scored the first equaliser and then full-back Aslam Sher Khan scored from a